Zaid-Ajaj/the-elmish-book/chapters/dev-flow/webpack-mode.md

 npm install
 npm run build
 ```
 At the time of writing using webpack v4.38.0, the generated `main.js` file is 1414KB big! that is 1.4 megabytes for the simple counter application before we even get started to write more code or add more libraries.
-This size of an application is simply not acceptable in production because the users have to download the application before they can use it: time is wasted not just on downloading but also parsing and evalulating 1.4MB of Javascript code.
+This size of an application is simply not acceptable in production because the users have to download the application before they can use it: time is wasted not just on downloading but also parsing and evaluating 1.4MB of Javascript code.

 Now set mode to `production` and run `npm run build` again.
 The generated `main.js` has now become 161KB!
 That is just crazy; webpack used all the tricks of the trade to shave off every possible bit of unused code in a process called tree-shaking then made the bundle even smaller during obfuscation by removing comments, whitespace and renaming functions and variables to a very short equivalent.

 ### Automatically Configuring Mode

 Now while you are writing your application, you don't to want to manually change the mode from `development` to `production` manually.
-First of all because it is tedius and because we want to configure multiple things based on the mode.
+First of all because it is tedious and because we want to configure multiple things based on the mode.
 To do that, we can provide the `mode` from the place where we call webpack: npm scripts.
 There, we can simply provide the `mode` as a command-line argument for webpack:
 ```json {highlight: [4, 5]}
 {
   "private": true,